 Hester Groenleer (*1980) studied recorder at the Conservatory of Amsterdam with Paul Leenhouts.
 She obtained both her Bachelor and Master degree cum laude and became an innovative and diverse performer, focusing on modern improvisation, contemporary chamber music and renaissance consort repertoire.

-Besides her participation in The Royal Wind Music and recorder quintet Seldom Sene, she also performs regularly with keyboard player Matthias Havinga.
+Hester performs with and co-manages The Royal Wind Music and Seldom Sene Recorder Quintet and she also plays regularly with keyboard player Matthias Havinga.
 Hester premiered contemporary works especially written for her and her ensembles.
 She performs intensively in The Netherlands and abroad at concert venues including the Utrecht Early Music Festival, Greenwich Early Music Festival and the Boston Early Music Festival (USA).
 Hester was awarded several stipends and prizes in a number of competitions including the Noorderkerkprize at the Amsterdam Concertgebouw Vriendenkranscompetition and the first prize at the 'Concours International d'Ensembles de flûte à bec' in Le Mans with Seldom Sene.
-The same quintet received the Prix d'Interpretation (by unanimous vote of the five jurymembers) at the prestigious International Chambermusic Competition in Illzach (FR) in 2011.
-In 2014 Seldom Sene was also awarded the first prize, pressprize and audience award during the International Van Wassenaercompetition for early music ensembles.
-Highlights of her career include (solo)appearances on national television, during the christening of Dutch Royal Princess Ariane in the presence of the Dutch royal family, and during the 2012 Edison Classical Music Gala in honour of Frans Brüggen's lifetime achievements.
+The same quintet received the Prix d'Interpretation at the prestigious International Chambermusic Competition in Illzach (FR) in 2011.
+Seldom Sene was also awarded the first prize, pressprize and audience award during the International Van Wassenaercompetition for early music ensembles.
+Highlights of her career include (solo)appearances on national television, being part of the christening ceremony of Dutch Royal Princess Ariane in the presence of the Dutch royal family, and during the Edison Classical Music Gala in honour of Frans Brüggen's lifetime achievements.